-Tera-Wasserburg diagrams of primary and secondary calcite reference materials and metadata for LA-ICP-MS U-Pb ages of fluorite can be found in Fig. A2 and A3 and Table A4 of Appendix A.
+Tera-Wasserburg diagrams of primary and secondary calcite reference materials and metadata for LA-ICP-MS U-Pb ages of fluorite can be found in Figs. A2-A3 and Table A4 of Appendix A. Metadata can be found in the Supplement.